Guide to Copy OU Structure from One Domain to Another

 Whenever an organization undergoes structural changes due to mergers, acquisitions, etc. They must also copy the OU structure from one domain to another.
 This is an essential task that is to be prioritized by the admin in charge of the migration.
 To assist them we have prepared this write-up that contains the complete guidance necessary for the task.

-Furthermore, we also explain the ways in which the automated tool overcomes challenges posed by the PowerShell method.
+Furthermore, we also explain how the automated tool overcomes challenges posed by the PowerShell method.
 Before we can learn the OU cloning technique, let’s look at the design parameters of an Organizational Unit.

 Exactly is an Organizational Unit in an Active Directory & When to Copy it